A WoW Rogue Guide for the Warlords of Draenor

 As for your basic stats :

 - Agility – This is your main stat, by far, especially at high level and especially for Subtlety.
-It adds to your Attack Power, Dodge, and Crit Chance.
+It adds to your Attack Power and Dodge.

 - Stamina – This is your second important stat, while leveling, though it’s well behind Agility in importance at mid to high levels.
 At low levels you should get lots of Stam.
 You’ll need it to survive and level easily and a few points of Stam will count for a lot more than a few points of anything else.
 At higher level keep the Stam and start looking for more Agility.
 Stam is also much more important for PvP than PvE.